Winnipeg Ice: History

 The Ice were founded in 1996 as the Edmonton Ice, an expansion team owned by Ed Chynoweth, the WHL's longtime president.
 The team relocated to Cranbrook, British Columbia in 1998, becoming the Kootenay Ice.
-The Kootenay Ice were three-time WHL champions (2000, 2002, 2011) and captured the Memorial Cup in 2002.
+In Cranbrook, the team won three WHL championships in 2000, 2002, and 2011, and captured the Memorial Cup in 2002.
 The team was purchased by 50 Below Sports + Entertainment Inc. in 2017.

-In January 2019, Ice management indicated the team would be relocating to Winnipeg after the 2018–19 season and play out of the Wayne Fleming Arena on the University of Manitoba campus until a new arena was completed.
+Despite the team's on-ice success, the league expressed concern about the team's long-term viability in one of the region's smallest major junior hockey markets.
+In January 2019, the Ice announced a move to Winnipeg after the 2018–19 season, with plans to play at Wayne Fleming Arena on the University of Manitoba campus until a new arena was constructed.
 As part of the relocation, the Ice were moved to the WHL's East Division.